 In the new Fortnite mobility items and vehicles are almost nonexistent.
 There are no rifts, launchpads, jump pads or quadcrashers.
 In fact, just one piece of mobility has made it into the start of the season.
 The new motorboats, which can be found scattered around the island, are the perfect means of getting around the rivers and lakes that criss-cross the map.
 Take note you can also now swim!

-These motorboats seat four players with three passengers able to shoot as they move.
-Expect the locations where these spawn to be hotly contested alongside the POI’s in the centre of the map – because without mobility, dropping on the edge becomes a huge liability.
+These motorboats seat four players, a driver and three more, with the passengers able to shoot as they move.
+Expect the locations where these spawn to be hotly contested as they are the only means of getting around the map quickly.

 Too much though and before you know it, there is no risk to landing on the edges and spending ages farming.
 There needs to be a balance – let’s hope Epic makes the right calls on this one.